NYU-CDS-Capstone-Project/Twitter_Health_Monitor/README.md

   - Random Forest: Used LDA's transformation to extract each tweet's topic probability distribution as features.
 Then constructed the machine learning classifiers.

 :white_large_square: In Progress
+- Keep tyring different hyper-parameters to extract higher-quality features and feed into classifiers.
 - Random Forest Hyper-parameter Tuning
 - Monte Carlo Simulation to discover temporal and spatial variation of people's attitude towards health